 4. Retirement

 Finally, many of our clients are heading towards retirement age and want to transition out of working life.
 In most cases, the owner’s children do not choose to follow their parent's path.
-The owner has few choices but to sell their business.
+In that case, all the owner can do is plan a smooth exit out of their business.
 Often the owner wants to see their business succeed under a new ownership rather than falter as they withdraw into retirement.

 What are the seller's priorities?